-1. Q. Who may apply to receive funds under the Direct Component, administered by Treasury?
+Q1.
+Who may apply to receive funds under the Direct Component, administered by Treasury?

-A. The applicants eligible to receive funds under the Direct Component are specified in the RESTORE Act and Treasury's regulations.
-The eligible applicants are the following:

-- In Alabama, the Alabama Gulf Coast Recovery Council or such administrative agent as it may designate - In Florida, the Florida counties of Bay, Charlotte, Citrus, Collier, Dixie, Escambia, Franklin, Gulf, Hernando, Hillsborough, Jefferson, Lee, Levy, Manatee, Monroe, Okaloosa, Santa Rosa, Pasco, Pinellas, Sarasota, Taylor, Wakulla, and Walton

-- In Louisiana, the Coastal Protection and Restoration Authority Board of Louisiana through the Coastal Protection and Restoration Authority of Louisiana - In Louisiana, the Louisiana parishes of Ascension, Assumption, Calcasieu, Cameron, Iberia, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Martin, St. Mary, St. Tammany, Tangipahoa, Terrebonne, and Vermilion - In Mississippi, the Mississippi Department of Environmental Quality - In Texas, the Office of the Governor or an appointee of the Office of the Governor
+- A. The applicants eligible to receive funds under the Direct Component are specified in the RESTORE Act and Treasury's implementing regulations.
+The eligible applicants are the following: - In Alabama, the Alabama Gulf Coast Recovery Council or such administrative agent as it may designate - In Florida, the Florida counties of Bay, Charlotte, Citrus, Collier, Dixie, Escambia, Franklin, Gulf, Hernando, Hillsborough, Jefferson, Lee, Levy, Manatee, Monroe, Okaloosa, Santa Rosa, Pasco, Pinellas, Sarasota, Taylor, Wakulla, and Walton - In Louisiana, the Coastal Protection and Restoration Authority Board of Louisiana through the Coastal Protection and Restoration Authority of Louisiana - In Louisiana, the Louisiana parishes of Ascension, Assumption, Calcasieu, Cameron, Iberia, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist, St. Martin, St. Mary, St. Tammany, Tangipahoa, Terrebonne, and Vermilion - In Mississippi, the Mississippi Department of Environmental Quality - In Texas, the Office of the Governor or an appointee of the Office of the Governor

-2. Q. How can eligible applicants obtain grant awards?
+Q2.
+How can eligible applicants obtain a grant under the Direct Component program?

-A. Treasury periodically posts funding opportunity announcements for the Direct Component, which include deadlines for the submission of grant applications, on grants.gov.
-Eligible applicants may submit grant applications through GrantSolutions.gov.
-Treasury awards grants based on applications that meet the requirements of the RESTORE Act, Treasury's regulations and funding opportunity announcements, and the Office of Management and Budget's Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR Part 200.
+A. Treasury periodically posts funding opportunity announcements (FOAs) for the Direct Component program, which include deadlines for the submission of grant applications on Grants.gov.
+Eligible applicants may submit grant applications through Treasury's online grants management system of record.
+Applications may be submitted through GrantSolutions.gov until August 31, 2022.
+Starting October 3, 2022, eligible applicants may submit grant applications through the RESTORE Act Grants Management System.
+Treasury awards grants to eligible applicants when their applications meet the requirements set forth in the FOA including the applicable requirements of the RESTORE Act, Treasury's implementing regulations at 31 CFR Part 34, and the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 CFR Part 200.